takanori-fujiwara/ulca/README.md

   - Detailed documentations can be found each related source code.
     (e.g., ulca.py: there are documentations about ULCA. plot.py: ULCA's UI)

+  - If you cannot see the visualized results, try a hard refresh (e.g., when Mac + Chrome, Ctrl + Shift + R) at the jupyter notebook you are using.

 ******

 ## How to Cite